OpenTermsArchive/docs/content/deployment/how-to/deploy.md

    - Go to github.com/settings/ssh/new
    - Add the public key with title "<collection_name> collection"

-6. > _Specific to Open Terms Archive organization members_
+{{< showIfParam "ota" >}}
-   >
+6. Back up the key in the shared password database by creating an entry titled "OTA-Bot GitHub SSH key" in the collection folder and storing both public and private keys in this entry
-   > Back up the key in the shared password database by creating an entry titled "OTA-Bot GitHub SSH key" in the collection folder and storing both public and private keys in this entry
+{{< /showIfParam >}}

 ## 7. Configure email notifications